 PBI is made up of entities that work together to protect and support human rights defenders.

-PBI has Field Projects in Colombia, Guatemala, Honduras, Indonesia, Kenya, Mexico and Nepal and Country Groups in Belgium, Canada, France, Germany, Ireland, Italy, Netherlands, Norway, Spain, Switzerland, the UK and the USA.
+PBI has Field Projects in Colombia, Guatemala, Honduras, Indonesia, Kenya, Mexico and Nepal and Country Groups in Belgium, Canada, France, Germany, Ireland, Italy, Netherlands, Norway, Spain, Sweden, Switzerland, the UK and the USA.
 Together these entities protect human rights defenders and open political space for enable them to carry out their work through:

 - physical presence to send a powerful message that the world is watching and prepared to act